iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/twoneuron.png" class="img-fluid" %}

-<p class="legend"> The non-convex problem initialized at random and optimized with gradient descent will have three possible local minima (if there is some regularization, otherwise there's an infinite number of them).
+<p class="legend"> The non-convex problem initialized with two random neurons and optimized with gradient descent will have three possible local minima (if there is some regularization, otherwise there's an infinite number of them).
 Either we initialize a neuron for each activation and it will reach the global optima (<b>left</b>), or two of them will end up in the same pattern (<b>right</b>), activating the same data point.</p>

-In the case of two neurons, the following convex equivalent problem
+In the case of two neurons, the convex equivalent problem is as follows:

 <p>
 \begin{equation*}